zeldaret/oot/README.md

 #### 3. Start the container

-To start the container, you can mount your local filesystem into the docker container and run an interactive bash session.
+To start the container, you can mount your local filesystem into the Docker container and run an interactive bash session.

 ```bash
 docker run -it --rm --mount type=bind,source="$(pwd)",destination=/oot oot /bin/bash